rustamis/erugo/readme.md

 # erugo

 erugo is a powerful, self-hosted file-sharing platform built with PHP and Laravel with a Vue.js frontend.
-It offers secure, customizable file-transfer capabilities through an elegant user interface, giving you complete control over your data while providing a seamless experience for both senders and recipients.
+It offers secure, customisable file-transfer capabilities through an elegant user interface, giving you complete control over your data while providing a seamless experience for both senders and recipients.

 ## Demo